-A cash offer was made to acquire Svedala Industri AB, a Swedish company manufacturing rock and mineral processing equipment, in summer 2000.
-The deal was closed after the approval of competition authorities in September, 2001.
+A cash offer was made to acquire Svedala Industri AB, a Swedish company manufacturing rock and mineral processing equipment, in the summer of 2000.
+The deal was closed after the approval of competition authorities in September 2001.

-Conversely, the forest machine manufacturer, Timberjack, was sold in April, 2000, to Deere & Company from the USA.
+The forest machine manufacturer, Timberjack, was sold in April, 2000, to Deere & Company from the US.

 Acquisitions and divestments in 2002–2006

-With the acquisitions carried out in recent years Metso Corporation has focused to reinforce Metso Paper's and Metso Automation's product and service offerings.
+With the acquisitions carried out during these years, Metso Corporation focused on reinforcing Metso Paper's and Metso Automation's product and service offerings.

-Metso's divestments have concentrated on non-core businesses.
-The objective has been to streamline the Corporate structure and strengthen the balance sheet, and improve the profitability.
+Metso's divestments concentrated on non-core businesses.
+The objective was to streamline the corporate structure, strengthen the balance sheet and improve profitability.